copperstick6/Assistant-MADCon/PITCHME.md

 ---
 ### Saying something (Step 1)
-**Disclaimer** We don't actually know exactly how this happens.
+**Disclaimer:* We don't actually know exactly how this happens.
 Every company does it differently.
 This is a guess.
 @ol
 - System records what the user says
 - Speech recording is compressed and then sent off somewhere